 Addressing the IP Dispute Resolution Paradox: Combining Mediation with Arbitration and Litigation

-This chapter will attempt to untangle and demystify some of the issues surrounding when and how to use non-adjudicative processes (particularly mediation as a distinct process from conciliation) and to propose some practical solutions, such as mixed mode and guided choice processes, allowing for mediation and other forms of non-adjudicative dispute resolution processes to be integrated earlier into litigation and arbitration for the benefit of all disputants and stakeholders.
+This chapter will attempt to untangle and demystify some of the issues surrounding when and how to use non-adjudicative processes (particularly mediation as a distinct process from conciliation) and to propose some practical solutions, such as mixed-mode and guided choice processes, allowing for mediation and other forms of non-adjudicative dispute resolution processes to be integrated earlier into litigation and arbitration for the benefit of all disputants and stakeholders, especially in IP disputes.

 The risks of purely adjudicative proceedings in IP disputes

 Adjudicative IP dispute resolution processes such as litigation and arbitration tend to be fragmented, not only by applications of different national laws and rules of civil procedure but because of the different professionals who need to be involved to resolve them (e.g., the agents who registered them, the transactional lawyers and solicitors involved in commercialising them, and the trial lawyers and barristers who litigate them).
 They are also fragmented because of the different categories of overlapping IP rights that may exist in the same matter, requiring different expertise.
-It is extremely rare to find one person who can advise across several countries and categories of IP rights, and bringing several experts from different countries and fields of IP together can lead to disparate or even inconsistent legal advice on how best to resolve an IP dispute.
+It is extremely rare to find one person who can advise across several countries and categories of IP rights.
+Bringing several experts from different countries and fields of intellectual property together can lead to disparate or even inconsistent legal advice on how best to resolve an IP dispute.

 For all these reasons, arbitration on its own is unlikely to provide complete closure to the parties involved in an IP dispute or deal with its root causes.
 Resolving one dispute may simply lead to a new dispute arising between the same parties.

 Appropriate dispute resolution: the choices available to IP disputants

-- Efficiency: efficiency (in time and cost) is the key priority of disputants when seeking dispute resolution proceedings;
+- Efficiency: efficiency (in time and cost) is the key priority of disputants when seeking dispute resolution proceedings.

-- disputants expect greater collaboration from their advisers (e.g., lawyers) in dispute resolution;
+- Greater collaboration: disputants expect greater collaboration from their advisers (e.g., lawyers) in dispute resolution proceedings.

-- Pre-dispute and mixed-mode options: there was evidence of a growing global interest in the use of pre-dispute protocols and mixed mode dispute resolution (i.e., combining adjudicative and non-adjudicative processes); and
+- Pre-dispute and mixed-mode options: there was evidence of a growing global interest in the use of pre-dispute protocols and mixed-mode dispute resolution (i.e., combining adjudicative and non-adjudicative processes).

-- In-house counsel to drive proceedings: in-house counsel are the prime agents capable of orchestrating changes with regard to the above three drivers (whereas external advisers are perceived – including by themselves – as the primary obstacles to change), although encouragement by judges, arbitrators and other providers of dispute resolution services is needed as well.
+- In-house counsel to drive proceedings: in-house counsel are viewed as the agents most capable of orchestrating changes with regard to the above three drivers (whereas external advisers are perceived – including by themselves – as potential obstacles to such changes), while encouragement by judges, arbitrators and other providers of dispute resolution services is needed as well.

 Figure 1: The range of procedural options available for IP disputes